Bio

 Dr. William Sutton

-In addition to his experience in large ensemble and solo settings, Will enjoys performing and collaborating in various chamber settings.
-He is a founding member of the SVSU faculty brass quintet, Great Lakes Tuba/Euphonium Quartet, and Duo LoW.
-He has also performed with the Michigan State University and SUNY Potsdam faculty brass quintets.
+In addition to his experience in large ensembles and solo playing, Will is an avid chamber musician.
+He is a founding member of the SVSU Faculty Brass Quintet, the Great Lakes Tuba/Euphonium Quartet, and Duo LoW, and has performed with faculty brass quintets at Michigan State University, Northwest Missouri State University, and SUNY Potsdam.

-When Will is not fulfilling his duties at Northwest, he presents recitals, masterclasses, and clinics to high school and college students throughout the US.
-His teachers include Phillip Sinder, Ava Ordman, Charles Guy, Mark Hartman, Michael Wilkinson, and Michael Meidenbauer.
-Will is an Eastman/Shires/Willson Performing Artist and his solo playing can be heard under the Kendor Music, Inc. label.
+His teachers include Ava Ordman, Phillip Sinder, Charles Guy, Mark Hartman, Michael Wilkinson, and Michael Meidenbauer.
+Will is an Eastman/Shires/Willson Performing Artist, and his solo playing can be heard on the Kendor Music, Inc. label.

 Current Positions